 Best Colleges for Cheerleading Scholarships

-Some universities offer financial aid for cheer athletes.
-Scholarship options vary by school and program.
+Some schools offer financial aid for cheer athletes, though rules vary by division and by school.

 Types of Cheer Scholarships

-Scholarships may cover part or all of tuition, and understanding how much a scholarship can cover helps students plan their college budget.
-Some schools provide funding through sports programs.
+Scholarships are typically partial rather than full-ride, and understanding how much a scholarship can cover helps students plan their college budget before committing to a program.

 Which Colleges Offer Cheer Scholarships